Working With External Influencers (i.e. Mecanim)

 SALSA Suite assumes it is the final word in object property changes (animation).
 This happens by leveraging the

 Update()).
-Of course, as can be assumed, if an external influence is applied during the same phase as SALSA Suite, the results will likely be less than desirable.
+Of course, as can be assumed, if an external influence is applied during the same game-loop phase as SALSA Suite, the results will likely be less than desirable.

 When it is necessary for SALSA Suite to work with other animation influences, depending on design implementation, it may be possible to make the Suite 'aware' of the external influence.
 When properly configured, an